 Ottawa Bicycle Club members without experience riding in an organized pack must attend a group riding clinic before participating in club rides.
 The clinics, held on selected Saturday and Sunday mornings from April to June, are led by experienced instructors who teach participants group riding techniques that help build confidence in riding with a group and in traffic.
-You do not need to preregister for the group riding clinic.

 What happens at a group riding clinic?

 Participants and instructors meet at 9:30 a.m. in front of the Museum at the Experimental Farm on the NCC Driveway, 200 metres west of the Prince of Wales Drive traffic circle.
 The session, which lasts about 2 hours and takes place entirely outdoors, generally unfolds as follows:

 - "Ground school": Learn and discuss the basics of pack riding, including terminology, group manoeuvres, safety, hand and voice signals, rotations, group dynamics, bicycle care and maintenance, etc.

 - Off-bike simulation: Rehearse pack riding techniques on foot.